-Toggle Bit I on Q6 indicates whether an Automatic Program or Erase algorithm is in progress or complete.
-Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE# or CE#, whichever happens first, in the command sequence (prior to the program or erase operation), and during the sector time-out.
+Toggle Bit I on Q6 indicates whether an Automatic Program or Erase algorithm is in progress or complete, or whether the device has entered the Erase Suspend mode.
+Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE# or CE#, whichever happens first, in the command sequence (prior to the program or erase operation), and during the sector timeout.